 b.
 The National WUI Fire Data Collection Team

 c.
-Wide spread use of NIST developed WUI data collection methodology.
+Technology transfer of the NIST WUI data collection methodology.

 e.
 WFDS simulation of WUI wind

 f.
-Unmanned Aerial Vehicles (UAVs) – New Activity
+WUI Fire Data Collection using Unmanned Aerial Vehicles (UAVs)

 g.
 Ignition and Fire Spread Behavior of Structures Adjoining Homes